Lobz/modding-Rimworld-tutorial/lesson3.md

 1. Create the basic mod structure from [Lesson 1](lesson1.md) (yes, each tutorial will start the same way).

 2. Decide what you want to create, and then think of something similar to that that already exists in the game.
 Example: let's create a new type of meal called Cornbread.
 Cornbread is similar to a simple meal, except it's made of corn and has different stats.
 We're gonna think of cornbread as a modified simple meal.

-3. As in Part 2, search inside `Rimworld/Data/Core/Defs` for the thing you're gonna work from.
+3. As in Lesson 2, search inside `Rimworld/Data/Core/Defs` for the thing you're gonna work from.
 Also look up any ingredients or workstations that might be affected.
 Example: searching for `simple meal` reveals both a Def for simple meal and a recipe for cooking simple meals.
 We will need both of them to be able to cook these meals.
 I looked up `raw corn` for the ingredient and `campfire` for the cooking station.

 4. In your mod folder, create a folder called `Defs`, and inside it, a .xml file.
 Copy the following code into your file: